 We will use anonymised data that cannot be linked back to your identity (de-identified data) wherever possible.
 In order to ensure that the NHS continues to function lawfully and efficiently, the Secretary of State for Health has given permission for CCGs to use certain personal information from SUS without consent, but only when it is absolutely necessary for certain specified purposes.
 This approval is given upon the strict advice of the Health Research Authority’s Confidentiality and Advisory Group (CAG) under conditions set out in section 251 of the NHS Act 2006.
 The specific terms and conditions that we are obliged to follow when using SUS data can be found on the NHS Digital website.

 Risk stratification tools use various combinations of historic information about patients, for example, age, gender, diagnoses and patterns of hospital attendance and admission and primary care data collected in GP practice systems.
-The CCG will use anonymised information to understand the local population needs, whereas GPs will be able to identify which of their patients are at risk in order to offer a preventative service to them.

 NHS Digital's responsibilities as set out in the Health and Social Care Act 2012 include the collection, analysis and presentation of national health and social care data.
 The Act also gave NHS Digital the powers to act as a safe haven and collect, hold and process personal confidential data (PCD) for purposes beyond direct patient care.